Think-iT-Labs/aws-patterns-edc/README.md

 > **Note:** Addressing issues in these areas should resolve most endpoint accessibility problems.**

+## Epic 3: Preparing the data asset

+This epic guides you through the steps to prepare the carbon-emissions intensity data asset for sharing between company X (the provider) and company Y (the consumer) within the data space.

+Additionally, this epic covers the preparation of S3 buckets for both companies to securely store and receive the data asset during the transfer process.

-## Prepare the carbon-emissions intensity data to be shared
+### Prepare the carbon-emissions intensity data to be shared

 First, you need to decide on the data asset to be shared.
 The data of company X represents the carbon-emissions footprint of its vehicle fleet.
 Weight is Gross Vehicle Weight (GVW) in tonnes, and emissions are in grams of CO2 per tonne-kilometer (g CO2 e/t-km) according to the Wheel-to-Well (WTW) measurement: